 The term Groupthink was coined by Irving Janis (1918 - 1990).
 If a group becomes overly cohesive they may minimize conflict and rush to consensus instead of properly considering alternative options.
 Warning signs for the presence of groupthink include:

 Diverse thinking groups have difference in their mindsets and worldviews.
 They can avoid the unchallenged decision-making characteristic of groupthink by making decisions based on facts instead of influence, authority or group allegiance.

-The DOT Scorecard has been designed and validated with governance boards and senior leadership teams but can be applied to any decision-making group with 5 to 25 members.
+The DOT Scorecard has been designed and validated with governance boards, senior leadership teams and other teams.
+It can be applied to any decision-making group with 3 to 30 members.

 Diversity (noun) The condition of having or being composed of differing elements;